The Ayurvedic Approach to Balancing Blood Cholesterol

 Q: What herbs are contained in the formula?

-A: There are five major herbs included in Cholesterol Protection to produce healthier fat tissue and balance cholesterol production: Phyllanthus niruri, Guduchi (Indian Tinospora), Indian Sarsaparilla, Parijat (Night Jasmine), and Manjistha.
+A: There are five major herbs included in Cholesterol Protection to produce healthier fat tissue and balance cholesterol production: Phyllanthus niruri, Guduchi (Indian Tinospora), Indian Sarsaparilla (Hemidesmus Indicus), Parijat (Night Jasmine), and Manjistha (Indian Madder).
 Each of these helps with bile secretion and also purifies blood and muscle tissue, thus purifying the building blocks for healthy fat tissue.

 Other ingredients also have a profound effect in supporting healthy cholesterol levels.
 Turmeric supports the liver, purifies the blood, increases bile and enhances the interaction of plasma and blood.
-Trikatu, which is a combination of powdered Ginger, Long Pepper and Black Pepper, enhances absorption and thus makes the other herbs in the formula easier to assimilate.
+Trikatu, which is a combination of powdered ginger, Long Pepper and black pepper, enhances absorption and thus makes the other herbs in the formula easier to assimilate.
 Licorice balances all three doshas and especially helps cool Pitta dosha, decreasing the reactivity of amavisha.
 It also increases bioavailability of the other ingredients in the formula.
-Triphala, which includes Haritaki, Amalaki, and Bibhitaki, helps scrub the colon and remove cholesterol from the body through the bowel.
+Triphala, which includes Haritaki (Chebulic Myrobalan), Amalaki (Amla), and Bibhitaki (Belleric Myrobalan), helps scrub the colon and remove cholesterol from the body through the bowel.
 Finally, zinc (Yasad Bhasma) increases fat metabolism.

 Many of these traditionally known herbs have been examined in modern research studies.
 In a double-blind study published in Science, Guggul was shown to reduce cholesterol as much as cholesterol-lowering drugs, but without the harmful side effects.
 Turmeric was found to lower triglycerides and serum cholesterol.
 Phyllanthus niruri significantly lowered serum lipid levels and protected the liver from toxins.
 Zinc was found to reduce atherosclerosis.